Standing Stones (modern)

 Irvine, North Ayrshire

-It's not an ancient site but is in fact a modern construction in about 1987 of stones found in a nearby open-cast coal mine.
+This definitely not an ancient site but is in fact a modern construction in about 1987 of stones found in a nearby open-cast

 The stones are on a path which leads from Sourlie roundabout over to Eglinton Park a mile or so away.